flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-screen.md

 Now, when you launch `MyFlutterActivity`, there is significantly less delay in the display of Flutter content.

+{{site.alert.note}}
-{{site.alert.note}} When re-using a cached engine, you assume responsibility for showing the desired content for the given `Activity` that's using the `FlutterEngine`.
+  When re-using a cached engine, you assume responsibility for showing the desired content for the given `Activity` that's using the `FlutterEngine`.
 Strategies for switching content in a shared `FlutterEngine` are beyond the scope of this guide.
-TODO(mattcarroll): link to resource.{{site.alert.end}}
+TODO(mattcarroll): link to resource.
+{{site.alert.end}}

+{{site.alert.note}}
-{{site.alert.note}} Flutter's debug/release builds have drastically different performance characteristics.
-To evaluate the performance of Flutter, use a release build.{{site.alert.end}}
+  Flutter's debug/release builds have drastically different performance characteristics.
+To evaluate the performance of Flutter, use a release build.
+{{site.alert.end}}

 ## Add a translucent Flutter screen